aketza-ayo/java8-ocp-study-notes/#2 - Design Pattern and Principles.md

 ![has a relationship](img/hasA.png)

+In the example above, the Bird and Beak are both classes with different attributes and values.
+They do pass the has-a test, as a Bird has-a Beak.

+inheritance goes one step further by allowing us to say that any child of Bird must also have a Beak.Generally, if a parent has-a object as a protected or public member then any child of the parent must also have that object member.
+Note that this does not hold true for ```private``` members defined in parent classes, because ```private``` members are not inherited in Java.

 ## Composing Objects
+In software design, we refer to ```object composition``` as the proterty of constructing a class using references to other classes in order to reuse the functionality of the other classes.
+One of the benefit of using composition over inheritance is that it tends to promote greater code reuse.
+By using composition, you gain access to other classes and methods that would be difficult to obtein via Java's single inheritance model.
+Composition might seem more attractive than inheritance because of its reusable neture.

 # Working with Design Patterns
 ## Applying the Singleton Pattern
 ## Creating Inmutable Objects